-Marcos Jr, who previously distanced himself from his father’s rule but not criticised it, last month pledged to “always strive to perfection”.
+Marcos Jr, who has distanced himself from his father's rule but not criticised it, last month pledged to "always strive to perfection".

 He has filled most cabinet positions.
-But the most influential adviser during his six-year term will likely be his wife, Louise, who is widely believed to have run his campaign.
+But the most influential adviser during his six-year term will likely be his wife, Louise, who claims to have no interest in joining his government but is widely believed to have run his campaign.